 The research question was defined as: 'For large research-led partnerships, what factors (both enabling and inhibiting) affect their function and impact?'
 In May 2018 searches were conducted in the databases MEDLINE, Cochrane and Scopus.
-Publications were only included if they were published in English from 2008 onwards and reported on enabling and/or inhibiting factors that affected the functioning and/or impact of the partnership.
-As we were interested in large research-led partnerships aiming to have a population or systematic level impact publications were excluded if they were about partnerships where: a) researchers were only involved b) the only non-research partners were consumers/clients c) the partnership existed only for a single project (discrete activity) d) the partnership existed solely for quality improvement purposes at one institution.
+Publications were included if they were published in English from 2008 onwards and reported enabling and/or inhibiting factors that affected the functioning and/or impact of the partnership.
+We were interested in large research-led partnerships aiming to have a population or system level impact.
+Therefore, we excluded publications about partnerships where: a) only researchers were involved, b) the only non-research partners were consumers/clients, c) the partnership existed only for a single project (discrete activity), and/or d) the partnership existed solely for quality improvement purposes at one institution.

-Publications were first screened on title and abstract, with full text sourced for those appearing to meet the inclusion criteria for second stage screening.
-Due to the high volume of publications identified (n=3725), at second stage screening we added three additional exclusion criteria: publications from non-OECD countries, partnerships that existed for the purpose of communities conducting their own research and publications reporting on more than one partnership where not all partnerships appeared to meet the inclusion criteria eg one partnership was before 2008 and one after.
+Publications were first screened on title and abstract.
+Due to the high volume of publications identified (n=3725), at second stage screening we added three additional exclusion criteria: publications from non-OECD countries, partnerships that existed for the purpose of communities conducting their own research, and publications reporting on more than one partnership where not all partnerships appeared to meet the inclusion criteria (e.g. one partnership was before 2008 and one after).